 Of course, there’s no “correct” amount that works for every family.

 A couple months before the holiday season rolls around is when many families start thinking about gifts — planning them, asking their children what they'd like, and floating the idea that lumps of coal will appear under the tree when the kids are misbehaving.
 Statistically, it's not out of the ordinary for many parents to spend a couple hundred dollars per kid — if they can swing it and want to, of course.
-But how much do grandparents spend on Christmas gifts?
-According to research, it's probably more than you expected.
+But how much should grandparents spend on grandchildren for Christmas?
+The spending trends according to research might surprise you.

 In November 2021, researchers at OppLoans surveyed over 1,700 grandparents across all 50 states and the District of Columbia, asking how much they spent on holiday gifts, if they felt these gifts were appreciated, and whether or not they ever planned to stop giving their grandkids gifts.
-According to this survey, the average amount spent on Christmas gifts by grandparents is $218 per child.
-However, grandfathers actually spend more on holiday gifts ($244) than grandmothers spend ($202).
+While there isn’t an updated survey for 2022, it’s safe to guess that this years numbers will be similar to last year’s stats, if not slightly lower, given the overall economic projections for this holiday season.
+According to the survey, the average amount spent on Christmas gifts by grandparents was $218 per child.
+However, grandfathers actually spent more on holiday gifts ($244) than grandmothers spent ($202).

 Other interesting findings from the OppLoans survey include:

 - Older grandparents tend to spend less on gifts.
 Grandparents between 35 and 44 spent $312, grandparents 45 to 54 spent $248, and grandparents 55 and older spent $179.